-As part of the Arkansas Drug Take-Back Day, we are giving the public another opportunity to prevent pill abuse and theft by ridding their homes of remaining potentially dangerous prescription drugs that have gone unused, have expired, and/or are unwanted.
+As part of the Arkansas Drug Take-Back Day we are giving the public an opportunity to prevent pill abuse and theft by ridding their homes of remaining potentially dangerous prescription drugs that have gone unused, have expired, and/or are unwanted.
 "Due to the commitment, dedication, and efforts of the law enforcement community and its partners as well as the participation by the citizens these take back events continue to be successful above and beyond our expectations.
-It is better and safer to bring the prescription drugs to us for proper disposal rather than flushing them or throwing them in the trash.
-You should never flush prescription drugs.", said Tri-County Drug Task Force Commander Captain Yohance Brunson.
+Proper disposal is safer than just flushing or throwing in the trash.
+Proper disposal keeps these drugs from getting into the wrong hands.", said Tri-County Drug Task Force Commander Captain Yohance Brunson".

 We invite you to bring your medications for safe disposal to the following collection site:

 - Where: Parking Lot of Super 1 Foods located at 2800 South Hazel Street in Pine Bluff, AR